nathan-folsom/simple-solid-styled/README.md

 const FancyText = styled(Text, `color: pink;`);
 ```

-See `/src/App.tsx` for more usage examples, and `styled.tsx` for implementation.
+See `/src/App.tsx` for more usage examples, and `/src/styled.tsx` for implementation.